earok/scorpion-editor-demos/README.md

 * Light And Dark demo reuses some of the same assets used in Monkey Lad

+* Parallax Tricks demos uses environment art (c) BitBeamCannon.
+These may NOT be used in another project

 * Render Modes and Palettes demo reuses some of the same assets used in Amigo the Fox

 * Monkey Lad is a game based on Alex Kidd, created around the art assets by surt (https://opengameart.org/content/monkey-lad-in-magical-planet).
 Featuring music by JMD.